Discounted

 Meals Provided: None

-This morning after a chance to get properly acquainted with our 2 wheeled transport for the coming journey, we drive out of the city to Cu Chi (2 hours) where we start our days cycling to the infamous Cu Chi Tunnels at Ben Duoc.
-En-route we will travel through Vietnamese countryside passing local farms and paddy fields.
-We may see people working in the fields or perhaps driving cattle along the road.
+This morning, we'll take the chance to get acquainted with our bikes.
+Then, we'll drive out of the city to Cu Chi (a two-hour journey), where we start our ride to the infamous Cu Chi Tunnels at Ben Duoc.
+On the way, we'll pass through the Vietnamese countryside, with views of farms, rice fields, and locals working or moving cattle.

 Accommodation: